waterrot/responsible-investers/README.md

 ### Wireframes

 The wireframe was made by hand.
-The final version of the wireframes can be found [here](assets/images/readme/wireframe.png)
+The final version of the wireframes can be found [here](static/images/readme/wireframe.jpeg)

 ### Design
-When the website was made it had a focus on mobile and on desktop vieuw. down below you can find the 2 main design challenges:
+When the website was made it had a focus on mobile and on desktop vieuw. down below you can find 2 of main design challenges:

 #### colors
 The green color (#00c853) was choosen from the standaard colors of Materialize.
 For a broker the color green and red are important, these 2 colors are associated with 'win/loss' and influences to users unconsciously.
 For the red color we choose #F44336, this color was also chosen with the help of Materialize.

 #### Logo
 The logo was made with help of [Canva](https://canva.com).
 I used windmills and an arrow who points upwords.
-I choose for this because the image of the website is green/responsible investing and a combination of gaining money (what the arrow symbolizes) and the windmill, who stends for a green world, seems like a good combination for that.
+I choose for this because the image of the website is green/responsible investing and a combination of gaining money (what the arrow symbolizes) and the windmill, who stands for a green world, seems like a good combination for that.

 ![Responsible Investors](static/images/logo_ri.png)